sacko87/sacko87.github.io/index.md

 I am proficient in C, CPP, Java 7/8 (learning 9 as we speak), SQL, JavaScript (currently looking at TypeScript), PHP (4/5) and Python (2/3).
 I'm always open to learning new languages as no one language can do everything well!

+I am currently learning Go to make a Github integration in my spare time.

 ### Non-subject specific work experience

 I have also previously been a purchase ledger clerk, a barman, and a sales assistant.